Skip to content

 Webex supports captions for more than 100 languages, ensuring that team meetings are inclusive.

-Cisco’s Webex is a suite of communication and collaboration tools.
+Cisco’s Webex is a suite of communication and online collaboration tools.
 Its features include screen sharing, automatic noise removal, and multi-language support for over 100 languages.

 Features